slightlyelegant/python-mysql/README.md

 How to set up the script
 -------------
- 1. Down load python-mysql.zip and extract files
+ 1. Download python-mysql.zip and extract files

  2. Open config.ini in a text editor and add your database connection configurations under the [database] section